 A light sensor is a sensor that converts light signals into electrical signals using photosensitive elements.
-The light sensor is usually composed of a set of light projector and light receiver.
-Light sensors are generally composed of three parts: light source, optical path and optoelectronic components.
-The measured changes are converted into changes in optical signals are further converted into electrical signals with the help of photoelectric elements.
-In the future, with the development and popularization of Internet of Things technology, the application of light sensors will penetrate into all aspects of human life.
+The light sensor is usually composed of both a light projector and light receiver.
+Light sensors are generally composed of three elements: a light source, an optical path and optoelectronic components.
+The measured optical changes are converted into changes in electronic signals with the help of photoelectric components.
+With the growth and development of Internet of Things technology, the application of light sensors is entering all aspects of daily life.

 What is A Light Sensor?

 A light sensor is a sensor that converts light signals into electrical signals using photosensitive elements.
-The light sensor is usually composed of a set of light projector and light receiver.
-The light projector focuses the light through the lens, transmits it to the lens of the light receiver, and then transmits it to the receiving sensor.
-The sensor converts the received optical signal into an electrical signal, and the electrical signal can further perform various switching and control actions.
-In other words, the basic principle of the light sensor is to use the signal obtained by the light change between the light projector and the light receiver to complete various automatic controls.
+The lens of the light projector focuses and transmits a light signal to a receiving sensor.
+The receiving sensor converts the optical signal into an electrical signal which performs various switching and control actions.
+The basic principle of the light sensor is to detect the signal between the light projector and the light receiver, and use the results to complete various automatic controls.
 Light sensors can be divided into the following forms:

 Principle: Separate the emitter and the receiver at both ends, and if the light between the two is disturbed by an object, the state of the switch will be changed.